 For Parents of Students Attending TSBVI in the Current School Year

 Comprehensive Programs - these are the programs your child who is between the ages of 6 and 21 may attend during the regular school year.
 A referral must be made by your ARD team.

-Download the TSBVI Student Assessment Calendar (29k word)
+Download the TSBVI Student Assessment Calendar (xlsx document)